-Hazardous chemicals are considered to be those which either present or could cause a health hazard such as an acute skin burn from a corrosive acid or a disease from a chronic, long-term exposure, or a physical hazard from a chemical action such as a fire or explosion.
+Hazardous chemicals are those which either present or could cause a health hazard such as an acute skin burn from a corrosive acid or a disease from a chronic, long-term exposure, or a physical hazard from a chemical action such as a fire or explosion.
 Hazardous chemicals can often be identified from their labels, which could state "Danger," "Warning," "Caution" or words to that effect, or the label could have a symbol which indicates a hazard.

-The chemical's Safety Data Sheet (SDS) may also indicate that the chemical has dangerous properties, could cause some disease or injury or that personal protective equipment, such as gloves, is recommended when handling the chemical.
+The chemical's SDS may also indicate that the chemical has dangerous properties, that the chemical could cause some disease or injury, or that personal protective equipment, such as gloves, is recommended when handling the chemical.

-In addition to chemical hazards, this Laboratory Safety Manual provides information about general hazards (e.g., electrical safety, high noise, etc.) which may be present in the laboratory environment.
-Appendix B is a glossary of useful terminology, applicable to this manual, related to both chemical and non-chemical hazards.
+In addition to chemical hazards, this LSM provides information about general hazards (e.g., electrical safety, high noise, etc.) which may be present in the laboratory environment.
+Appendix B is a glossary of useful terminology applicable to this manual and related to both chemical and non-chemical hazards.

 It would be impossible for one manual to provide complete information about all potential hazards and controls, so use of other references is encouraged.
 For example, refer to Prudent Practices in the Laboratory: Handling and Management of Chemical Hazards (National Research Council Committee on Prudent Practices for Handling, Storage, and Disposal of Chemicals in Laboratories).
-This document is accessible with a UW NetID at: https://www.ncbi.nlm.nih.gov/books/NBK55878/.
+This document is accessible with a UW NetID.

-The EH&S website (www.ehs.washington.edu) contains information about environmental, health and safety policies and procedures for all UW work areas, not just laboratories.
+The EH&S website contains information about environmental, health and safety policies and procedures for all UW work areas, not just laboratories.
 Specific policies and procedures may be found in: